To read an excerpt from the novel, click here.

-Hello and welcome to my website.
-I am a published author and a writing teacher.
-I write short stories, poetry, picture books, nonfiction, and novels for children and teens, and I also do freelance article writing.
+Hello and welcome to my website!
+I am an author, speaker, and writing teacher.
+I write short stories, poetry, nonfiction, and novels for children and teens, and I also do freelance article writing for publications for adults.
 I completed my MFA in Writing from Vermont College in 2000.
 My articles and essays for adults have been published in books, newspapers, and magazines.
 My first children's novel, Rosa, Sola, was published by Candlewick Press.
 See the left sidebar for more info about my publications.
 If you'd like to learn more about me, be sure to scroll down and read the "About Me" section.

 I now blog regularly as one of six Teaching Authors.
 Click the link below to visit our site, which includes writing exercises (called "Writing Workouts"), teaching tips, author interviews, book reviews, and answers to readers' "Ask the Teaching Authors" questions.